She is also called Cerebral Infarction.

 What does the doctor do?

 In severe forms, for example, coma, the doctor immediately checks the patient in the resuscitation division at the hospital.
-In other cases, it is necessary to admit the patient to perform all exams: cardiovascular , complete neurological and blood tests.
-Depending on the case, the doctor requests an electroencephalography, computerized tomography, cerebral arteriography, an electrocardiogram or Doppler examination of the cervical arteries.
-All this to identify the cause of the stroke and have the knowledge to be able to schedule the treatment.
+In other cases, it is necessary to admit the patient to perform all exams: cardiovascular, complete neurological, and blood tests.
+Depending on the subject, the doctor requests electroencephalography, computerized tomography, cerebral arteriography, an electrocardiogram, or Doppler examination of the cervical arteries.
+All this is to identify the cause of the stroke and know how to schedule the treatment.

 What is the treatment for Stroke or Cerebral Infarction?

-In the resuscitation phase, the treatment is urgent in: the control of blood pressure, the balance of coagulation; fight inflammation of the brain or loss of fluid from blood vessels.
-The following treatment can begin immediately after the tests have detected the stroke: a stroke caused by the rupture of an artery does not heal as the obstruction by a blood clot.
-The drugs are designed to improve the circulation of blood in the brain and nourish the cells of the brain.
+In the resuscitation phase, the treatment is urgent in controlling blood pressure, coagulation balance, fighting brain inflammation, or loss of fluid from blood vessels.
+The following remedy can begin immediately after the tests have detected the stroke: a stroke caused by the rupture of an artery does not heal as the obstruction by a blood clot.
+The drugs are designed to improve the circulation of blood in the brain and nourish the brain’s cells.

-In the presence of some of the causes, it is necessary to operate a rupture of an aneurysm, the presence of a hematoma due to trauma to the head or occlusion of a carotid artery.
-Stroke can have cardiac causes that require specific treatment.
+In the presence of some of the causes, it is necessary to operate on a rupture of an aneurysm, the presence of a hematoma due to trauma to the head, or occlusion of a carotid artery.
+Strokes can have cardiac causes that require specific treatment.
 Rehabilitation should begin as soon as possible to improve functions that have deteriorated due to stroke: mobility, speech, etc.

 What should the patient do?

-In order to recover successfully the lost capacities to the maximum, it is necessary to participate in the rehabilitation with constancy and regularity, to face the discouragement and to accept the own disability.
-The support of friends and family is a great help to overcome this phase.
+To recover the lost capacities successfully to the maximum, it is necessary to participate in the rehabilitation with constancy and regularity, face the discouragement, and accept the own disability.
+The support of friends and family is a great help in overcoming this phase.

 What is the evolution of the stroke?

 Some strokes can be sudden.
-There are those who are serious from the start, with a deep coma and serious physical deficiencies.
+Some are serious, with a deep coma and severe physical deficiencies.
 Others resolve spontaneously in a short time, but this should not reassure.
-In other cases, strokes are announced by a series of symptoms that indicate problems that have been neglected such as circulation or high blood pressure.
-It is difficult to predict the final degree of disability: this is something that depends on many factors, including the effectiveness of rehabilitation.
+In other cases, strokes are announced by a series of symptoms that indicate problems that have been neglected, such as circulation or high blood pressure.
+It is difficult to predict the final degree of disability: this depends on many factors, including the effectiveness of rehabilitation.